daniel-rogers-gh/seetm-test/README.md

   - Marked as a high priority improvement
 - Limited testing across varied environments - issues will undoubtedly be present somewhere
 - The first webserver play may give an error "Failed to connect to the host via ssh"
-  - It should still complete successfully
+  - It **should** still complete successfully
-  - Race condition issue most likely related to DNS propogation, needs a small wait step
+  - I thought this was a race condition issue but even after a wait step it had the same result
+  - [This thread](https://github.com/ansible/ansible/issues/15321) indicates it is most likely an issue with my variable setup

 ## Outstanding tasks for submission

 - [x] Gather ansible log output and approximate running time
 - [x] Finish launcher `make_rocket_go.sh`
-- [ ] Test launcher in newly registered AWS trial account
+- [x] Test launcher in newly registered AWS trial account
-- [ ] Output load balancer public DNS upon script completion
+- [x] Output load balancer public DNS upon script completion
 - [x] Spell check README.md
 - [x] Complete 1st draft README.md
-- [ ] Merge aws-prereqs and aws-core roles into single playbook
+- [x] Merge aws-prereqs and aws-core roles into single playbook

 ## References